 Diagrama’s Adoption and Fostering Team Manager Margaret Gardiner tells us of her experience not only working within an Adoption and Fostering agency but as a Foster Carer herself.

 My husband and I were teenage sweethearts and we have always shared the same dream of bringing more children in to our family.
-From the age of 15 we talked often of either fostering or adopting children after we had our own birth children.
+From the age of 15 we often talked about fostering or adopting children after we had our own birth children.
 Like with many things in life, the time never seemed right until 17 years ago, when our first grandchild was a year old.
-My husband was made redundant and we decided to seize the opportunity that this change to our lives had given us and fulfil our dream.
+My husband was made redundant, and we decided to seize the opportunity that this change to our lives had given us and fulfil our dream.
 Our initial plan was that my husband would be the main carer in our home, and I would continue working with foster carers.

-It was interesting and enlightening to see how the boys developed their own pecking order in our home which was clearly illustrated by where they sat at the dinner table.
-The teenager that had been in our home the longest sat opposite me near the top of the table and the others took great delight in moving up a space whenever someone left.
+It was interesting and enlightening to see how the boys developed their own pecking order in our home, which was clearly illustrated by where they sat at the dinner table.
+The teenager that had been in our home the longest sat opposite me near the top of the table, and the others took great delight in moving up space whenever someone left.
 However, they automatically moved back down the table when one of the boys came back to visit!
-Life was not without challenges and there were some days when dealing with fostering issues at work and then coming home to more fostering trials was disheartening.
-But I was always able to separate my work and home life and as soon as I walked through the door I was once again the carer and not the social worker.
+Life was not without challenges, and there were some days when dealing with fostering issues at work and then coming home to more fostering trials was disheartening.
+But I was always able to separate my work and home life, and as soon as I walked through the door, I was once again the carer and not the social worker.

-As a family we had always had an open home policy with our own children who knew they could bring friends round at any time.
-By the time we started fostering, our children had left home so becoming fosters carers seemed a natural extension of the open home we had embraced for years.
-All three of our children moved back home at various times while we were fostering but that is whole other story!
+As a family, we had always had an open home policy with our own children, who knew they could bring friends around at any time.
+By the time we started fostering, our children had left home, so becoming foster carers seemed a natural extension of the open home we had embraced for years.
+All three of our children moved back home at various times while we were fostering, but that is a whole other story!

-Our life fitted round the needs of the boys and they were wholeheartedly welcomed by our children, the wider family, friends and in time by our five grandchildren.
+Our life fitted around the needs of the boys, and they were wholeheartedly welcomed by our children, the wider family, friends and in time, by our five grandchildren.
 Four years ago, we made the decision to return to parent and child fostering.
-We have cared for five families and have had the privilege to support two families as they moved back into the community with their children and witness two children successfully move to their new forever home when their birth parents were unable to give the level of care they needed.
+We have cared for five families and have had the privilege to support two families as they moved back into the community with their children and witness two children successfully move to their new forever home when their birth parents could not give the level of care they needed.

 Working in fostering and adoption has allowed me to become a more understanding practitioner and a better foster carer.
-I feel able to take my experiences from both positions to enhance my practice and to ensure that we are being realistic of our expectations of foster carers and striving for best practice in all we do.
-For me it’s also so important to have amazing colleagues and managers, who understand the issues I may be facing at home and always being there to offer me support and guidance.
+I feel able to take my experiences from both positions to enhance my practice and to ensure that we are being realistic in our expectations of foster carers and striving for best practice in all we do.
+For me, it’s also so important to have amazing colleagues and managers who understand the issues I may be facing at home and always being there to offer me support and guidance.

 Or Email us at email@example.com or call 0800 802 1910